 7. UGC Is Massive And Growing

 Any marketer worth their salt knows the popularity and usefulness of User Generated Content is on the rise.
 Across Facebook, Snapchat, and Pinterest, people are sharing videos and images at a mind-melting rate and even more people are engaging with that content.
 For example, people watch 4B Facebook user-generated videos a day, up 4x from the last 6 months.
 Additionally, YouTube and online video users watch 16B minutes of live-gaming UGC per month, up 33% from last year.
 UGC is YouTube’s bread and butter, (and all social platforms for that matter) but brands can use it to approach audiences in an authentic way that already aligns with the platform and audience.
-According to our partners at Twenty20, a New York moving company saw a 47% increase in campaign performance by using UGC photos instead of stock photos on their website.
+A New York moving company saw a 47% increase in campaign performance by using UGC photos instead of stock photos on their website.

 8. Visual Content Is King